Theaninova/Numlin/README.md

 # Numlin

-Numlin is a Kotlin-first Math library similar to Numpy.
+Numlin is a WIP Kotlin Math library similar to Numpy, that provides a very intuitive way to interact with Vectors and Matrices while introducing close to no runtime overhead compared to a Java implementation with primitive arrays.

 ## Features